 |5||SimplyGo||2||72||86 to 97%||5||10,000|

-Many oxygen patients are more concerned about others hearing their loud oxygen concentrator than they are about themselves having to hear it.
-Most oxygen user prefer to use oxygen as discreetly as possible.
-Each of the six concentrators in this comparison are in the safe, comfortable zone as identified by the Occupational Safety and Health Administration (OSHA).
-Noise levels below 50 decibels are considered as safe and comfortable.
-A refrigerator operates at around 30 decibels while human conversation is at around 60 decibels.
-Each of the six concentrators are below 50 decibels.
-The loudest oxygen machine is the DeVilbiss iGo at 48 decibels.
+Many oxygen patients are more concerned about others hearing their loud oxygen machines than they are about themselves having to listen to it.
+Most oxygen users prefer to use oxygen as discreetly as possible.
+Each of the six concentrators in this comparison is in the safe, comfortable zone as identified by the Occupational Safety and Health Administration (OSHA).
+Noise levels below 50 decibels are safe and healthy sounds.
+A refrigerator operates at around 30 decibels, while the human conversation is 60 decibels.
+Each of the five concentrators is below 50 decibels.
+The loudest oxygen machines are the iGo and the Zen-O at 48 decibels.
 The Eclipse 5 ranked number 1 for the lowest decibels at 40.
-Two concentrators ranked for number 2 at 43 decibels, the Oxlife and the SimplyGo.
 The chart below shows the safe zone range along with where each concentrator falls for noise level.

 Some portable oxygen concentrators come with additional features that make them a "cut above" the rest of the competition.
-Some of the concentrators in this review have noteworthy features that make them standout.
-For instance, the SeQual Eclipse 5 and the Oxlife Independence are able to furnish oxygen while also charging off of your car battery.
-The other concentrators need more power to operate and charge simultaneously than a car battery is able to provide.
-The SeQual eQuinox has a multi-language voice function. this voice feature provides verbal confirmation of flow rate settings, remaining battery time, and system alarms.
-For anyone with impaired sight, the eQuinox voice function is very useful.
-The Oxlife Independence and the SimplyGo provide easy access to the battery compartment for quick exchange to a freshly charged battery.
-The other models are more cumbersome to conduct an exchange, some requiring removing the concentrator from the cart to change batteries.
-The Oxlife Independence is the only concentrator manufactured with a metal case, the others are all made with plastic.
-Since portable concentrator prices start at $1900 and go up to nearly $5000, protecting your investment with a durable concentrator that can withstand the demands and rigours of travel is a wise choice.
+Some of the concentrators in this review have noteworthy features that make them stand out.
+For instance, the SeQual Eclipse 5 and the Oxlife Independence can furnish oxygen while also charging off of your car battery.
+The other concentrators need more power to operate and charge simultaneously than a car battery can provide.
+The Oxlife Independence and the SimplyGo provide easy access to the battery compartment for a quick exchange to a freshly charged battery.
+The other models are more cumbersome to conduct battery exchanges, some requiring removing the concentrator from the cart to charge the battery.
+As mentioned previously, the Oxlife Independence is the only concentrator manufactured with a metal protective case; the others are all made with plastic.
+Since portable concentrator prices start at $1600 and go up to nearly $5000, protecting your investment with a durable concentrator that can withstand the demands and rigors of travel is a wise choice.

 Overall Best Portable Oxygen Concentrator with Continuous Flow and Pulse Flow

-To determine which concentrator is the best, we looked at the concentrator rankings in each category, giving the highest priority to performance, second to weight, third to size and forth to battery time.
-Performance is the most important factor because it is what a concentrator is designed to do--deliver concentrated oxygen to a patient.
+To determine which concentrator is the best, we examined each comparison category, giving the highest priority to performance, second to weight, third to size, and forth to battery time.
+Performance is the most crucial factor in our rankings because it addresses what a concentrator does--deliver concentrated oxygen to a patient.
 Size and weight are significant because of the need for the concentrator to be portable.
-Long battery life impacts the portability of the concentrator away from external power sources.
+Long battery life impacts the length of time the O2 machine can be away from external power sources.
 The other elements are also compared but are secondary to these four.

-The SeQual eQuinox has the best performance rankings, sharing the number 1 ranking for continuous flow output and pulse flow output, a number 3 ranking for oxygen concentration level and a number 1 ranking for max operating altitude.
-The eQuinox is also ranked number one for battery duration time for both continuous flow and pulse flow modes.
-The eQuinox is also ranked first for the lowest power consumption.
-While the SimplyGo is by far the leading concentrator for smallest size and lowest weight, the eQuinox ranks second in these important factors.
-The 24/7 operational capability of the eQuinox concentrator is another important feature offered by this oxygen generator.
-The multi-language voice function is a feature unique to the eQuinox.
-Of course, made in the USA is always an important consideration.
-The overall best portable oxygen concentrator offering both continuous flow and pulse flow is the eQuinox.
-A summary of the rankings highlights for the eQuinox are displayed below.
+The SeQual Eclipse 5 has the best performance rankings.
+It shares the number 1 ranking for continuous flow output, has the number 1 ranking for pulse flow output, and shares the number 1 ranking for max operating altitude.
+The Eclipse 5 ranks second for battery duration time for both continuous flow and pulse flow modes.
+This device also ranked first for the lowest noise emission.
+The 24/7 operational capability of the Eclipse 5 concentrator is another important feature offered by this oxygen generator.
+Only two of the five concentrators compared have the 24/7 feature.
+Manufactured in the USA, this O2 generator has a low draw on DC power and can operate in your car while also recharging.
+The overall best portable oxygen concentrator offering both continuous flow and pulse flow is the Eclipse 5.
+Below is a summary of the rankings highlights for this portable oxygen concentrator.